fwg001/fwg001.github.io/_posts/2015-12-20-moving-pixels.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UGPTNCj_hOA" frameborder="0" allowfullscreen></iframe>

 I love exploring new avenues for creativity.
 After years of working on stationary pixels it was great to play with some moving pixels for a change.
 I just completed a video project.
-Here is the story...
+Here is the story... <!--more-->

 I've been working with the owner of a local prototyping shop for many years on their various branding and marketing efforts.
 They transform drawings from engineers into realistic product prototypes made of metals and plastics.
 So a conversation about their website redesign project sparked an interesting idea about video.
 It sounded like a great format to express the character of the company and its value to potential clients.